 - Provide any additional information they may require

-- Fill out Form I-305 (Receipt of Immigration Officer – United States Bonds or Notes)
+- Form I-305 (Receipt of Immigration Officer – United States Bonds or Notes)

 5. Wait for Processing